nkcr/Google-Cloud-Storage-Upload/README.md

 Google-Cloud-Storage-Upload
 ===========================

 Script to upload the result of a command to google cloud storage.
-Greate for dump backup.
+Greater for dump backup.

 Purpose
 --------

-This script is for google cloud storage, it uses google python client library to send the result of a command to a bucket (for example save the result of a pg_dump or whatever you want).
+This script is for Google cloud storage, it uses Google python client library to send the result of a command to a bucket (for example save the result of a pg_dump or whatever you want).
 Don't need to provide password each time, it is made to be used fully alone.<br>
-Note : it saes files with *text/plain;charset=utf-8*
+Note : it saves files with *text/plain;charset=utf-8*

 Prerequisite